 Freedom is used by over two million people worldwide and allows you to create blocklists and schedule time away from the apps that may be most distracting.
 Whether you want to focus on studying, get your work done, or just break a bad phone habit, the app can help.
 Just select the websites and apps you want to block to start your session, and Freedom will prevent you from opening them.

 There’s a Freedom app for both iOS and Android as well as Mac, Windows, Chromebook, and Linux, so it’s easy to create custom blocklists for all of your devices.
-While Freedom offers a free trial period, a monthly subscription, at $7 per month or $29 for the year, is required to access all of its features.
+While Freedom offers a free trial period, a subscription of $39.99 per year is required to access all of its features.

-Space is a little different than many of the other screen time apps.
+Space is a little different than many other screen time apps.
 Space helps you set goals to be more mindful of your screen usage.
-When you install Space, you’ll complete a short questionnaire about your smartphone habits and then select a user type that is the best match.
-The app then sets screen unlock and time use goals.
-The app will send notifications as screen time increases and reward you with different achievement badges when you meet your daily goals — and you can compare your progress with friends and family too.
-There’s even an 8 Day Phone/Life Balance course that’s packed with relatable and informative research and recommendations to help you balance your phone use with the rest of your life in a more healthy way — something we could all benefit from.
+When you install Space, you’ll complete a short questionnaire about your smartphone habits and then select a user type that is your best match.
+The app then sets goals for screen unlocking and time use, sends notifications as screen time increases, and rewards you with different achievement badges when you meet your daily goals — and you can compare your progress with friends and family, too.
+There’s even an eight-day Phone/Life Balance course that’s packed with relatable and informative research and recommendations to help you balance your phone use with the rest of your life in a more healthy way — something we could all benefit from.

 AppDetox allows you to easily create rules to limit access to certain apps.
 The usual schedule and time-based limitations are available, as well as an option that requires to you walk to earn screen time.
 AppDetox is one of the few apps that provides a Forever option for apps that cannot be deleted from your phone — and it’s also handy for parents to use to control kids’ screen time.